 Athanasia quinquedenta ssp. rigens is a shrub Redlisted as Vulnerable, and occurs in coastal sands over limestone from Gansbaai to Stilbaai.
-Scattered plants occur in three of the study areas.
+Scattered plants occur in three of the study areas, and the estimated proportion of the global population within the development footprints is <1%.

 Agathosma geniculata is a shrub Redlisted as Near Threatened, and occurs in coastal sands from De Kelders to Arniston.
-The species is common on three of the study areas.
+The species is common on three of the study areas, and the estimated proportion of the global population within the development footprints is <1%.

 Muraltia pappeana is a shrub Redlisted as Near Threatened, and occurs in coastal sands from De Kelders to Riversdale.
-The species is common throughout most of the study areas.
+The species is common throughout most of the study areas, and the estimated proportion of the global population within the development footprints is <1%.

 Cyanchum zeyheri (not flowering, provisional id) is a creeping shrub Redlisted as Vulnerable, and occurs in coastal sands and rocky areas from Saldanha to Agulhas, and is probably very overlooked.
 Scattered plants occur in three of the study areas.
+The estimated proportion of the global population within the development footprints is <1%.

 Lampranthus fergusoniae is a vygie Redlisted as Vulnerable, and is found from Kleinmond to Knysna on coastal sands.
 Scattered plants occur in three of the study areas.
+The estimated proportion of the global population within the development footprints is <1%.